julienloizelet/poc-cs-lapi-client/docs/DEVELOPER.md

 Example:

-    feat(watcher): Add a new endpoint for watcher
+    feat(bouncer): Add a new endpoint for bouncer

 You can use the `commit-msg` git hook that you will find in the `.githooks` folder :